FAQ Vaccination Centre SSE Arena Belfast

 Can I get public transport to the Vaccine Centre at the SSE Arena?

 Yes, we are encouraging the public to travel by public transport or to arrange someone to drive them to attend their vaccination appointment.
 The SSE Arena is located on a glider route that travels into and out of the city centre.
-A park and ride will also be available at several locations with a shuttle bus dropping off at the SSE Arena.
 Please follow public health guidelines for social distancing and face coverings while using public transport.

 I have reduced mobility - what provisions have been made for me to access the centre?